-Immediately following the team updates, the instructors will facilitate an interactive session via Adobe Connect on the next portion of the business model canvas.
-The instructors will run five weekly on-line lectures, July 16, 23, 30 & August 6, 13 that will step through each of the 9 building blocks of the business model canvas.
+In addition to the team updates, the instructors will facilitate an interactive session via Adobe Connect on a portion of the business model canvas.
+The instructors will run five weekly on-line interactive discussion sessions, July 22, 29, August 5, 12, & 19 that will step through various building blocks of the Business Model Canvas.

-I-CorpsTM "Lessons Learned" Presentations
+I-Corps[TM] "Lessons Learned" Workshop - Team Presentations

-The entire I-Corps[TM] L team (Principal Investigator, Entrepreneurial Lead, Mentor) will return to the Washington, DC area on August 24th and 25th.
-There teams will present to the teaching team and guests the Lessons Learned in their exploration of sustainable scalability.
+The entire I-Corps[TM] L team (Principal Investigator, Entrepreneurial Lead, Mentor) will return to the Washington, DC area on August 25th and 26th.
+There teams will present to the entire cohort, the teaching team and guests the Lessons Learned in their exploration of sustainable scalability.